pbssubhash/Deceptizure/README.md

   `pip3 install -r requirements.txt`
 - Enable PowerShell (if disabled).

+## What types of resources are created.
+The solution currently supports the following:
+- Deceptive Users: Users with real names, weak passwords (the user can specify the weak password list that they want to use).
+Users can also define format of the user name.
+- Deceptive MSIs: Managed Identities with look-alike names are created.
+The names are picked from a pool of names related to the Industry (that user has selected) and the format that the user has specified.
+- Deceptive Resources
+    - Keyvault
+    - Logic Apps
+    - Storage Account
+- Deceptive permissions from Users and MSIs onto the newly created deceptive users: What good is a deceptive solution which doesn't create fake attack paths?
+This solution creates complex yet fake attack paths from users and MSIs to the newly created resources.

 ## How does it work?

 1. The user can create deceptive objects using `create_decoy.py`.
 There are several options available for customizing deceptive objects.